finos/compliant-financial-infrastructure/README.md

 Many times, however, our community has seen the task of IaC development fall on the shoulders of engineers and developers who are not fully familiar with the required technologies.
 This results in added time, stress, and risks as teams become familiar with the necessary technologies.

-In other cases, we see nearly identical IaC efforts being undertaken by multiple teams within a single business unit, resulting in uncessesary costs and delays.
+In other cases, we see nearly identical IaC efforts being undertaken by multiple teams within a single business unit, resulting in unncessesary costs and delays.

 And most importantly, we have seen teams struggling to follow best-practices (even when their most senior people are leading the charge) because these technologies are constantly changing.